GuanchunLi/Marmoset_Cortex_Model/README.md

 - **`Marmoset_Model_Signal_Prop.ipynb`**: Contains code and figures for simulations and analyses related to signal propagation within the multi-regional model of the marmoset cortex.

+- **`Marmoset_Model_Delay.ipynb`**: Contains code and figures for simulations and analyses related to the multi-regional model of the marmoset cortex incorporating explicit axonal conduction delays.

+- **`Marmoset_Exp_Timescale_Awake.ipynb`**: Contains code and figures for the analysis of timescales based on marmoset ECoG experimental data during the awake resting state.

 ### Data Sources
 The experimental data analyzed in these notebooks are sourced from: